nagypeter/weblogic-operator-tutorial/tutorials/setup.oke.md

 	$ mkdir -p $HOME/.kube
 	$ oci ce cluster create-kubeconfig --cluster-id ocid1.cluster.oc1.eu-frankfurt-1.aaaaaaaaaezwenlfgm4gkmzxha2tamtcgjqwmoldmu3tcnlfgc2tcyzzmrqw --file $HOME/.kube/config --region eu-frankfurt-1

-Don't forget to set the KUBECONFIG  variable to the newly created `kubectl` config file.
+Note! `kubectl` by default try to use `$HOME/.kube/config` configuration file.
+If you save to different location and use different filename don't forget to set the `KUBECONFIG`  variable to the configuration file.
+E.g.:

-	$export KUBECONFIG=$HOME/.kube/config
+	export KUBECONFIG=another_folder_path/kubernetes_config_file_name

 Now check the `kubectl` for example using the `get node` command: